vgslavov/dev_ref/idioms_py.md

 # n-length list of same thing (lists are mutable)
 four_nones = [None] * 4

-# n-length list of of lists
+# n-length list of lists
 four_lists = [[] for __ in range(4)]
 ```
 * dict comprehension